Scattered translates collocation matrix

 centers and the

-type, as detailed in the description of
+type, as detailed in the

 x must be matrices with the same